robinrodricks/FluentFTP/README.md

 ## File Listings

-Some of you may already be aware that RFC959 does not specify any particular format for file listings (LIST).
-As time has passed extensions have been added to address this problem.
-Here's what you need to know about the situation:

-1. **UNIX File Listings :** UNIX style file listings are NOT reliable.
-Most FTP servers respond to LIST with a format that strongly resembles the output of ls -l on UNIX and UNIX-like operating systems.
-This format is difficult to parse and has shortcomings with date/time values in which assumptions have to made in order to try to guess an as accurate as possible value.
-FluentFTP provides a LIST parser but there is no guarantee that it will work right 100% of the time.
-You can add your own parser if it doesn't.
-See the examples project in the source code.
-You should include the `FtpListOption.Modify` flag for the most accurate modification dates (down to the second).
-MDTM will fail on directories on most but not all servers.
-An attempt is made by FluentFTP to get the modification time of directories using this command but do not be surprised if it fails.
-Modification times of directories should not be important most of the time.
-If you think they are you might want to reconsider your reasoning or upgrade the server software to one that supports MLSD (machine listings: the best option).

-2. **DOS/IIS File Listings :** DOS style file listings (default IIS LIST response) are mostly supported.
-There is one issue where a file or directory that begins with a space won't be correctly parsed because of the arbitrary amount of spacing IIS throws in its directory listings.
-IIS can be configured to throw out UNIX style listings so if this is an issue for you, you might consider enabling that option.
-If you know a better way to parse the listing you can roll your own parser per the examples included with the downloads.
-If it works share it!
-It's also worth noting that date/times in DOS style listings don't include seconds.
-As mentioned above, if you pass the `FtpListOption.Modify` flag to GetListing() MDTM will be used to get the accurate (to the second) date/time however MDTM on directories does not work with IIS.

-3. **Machine Listings :** FluentFTP prefers machine listings (MLST/MLSD) which are an extension added to the protocol.
-This format is reliable and is always used over LIST when the server advertises it in its FEATure list unless you override the behavior with `FtpListOption` flags.
-With machine listings you can expect a correct file size and modification date (UTC).
-If you run across a case that you are not it's very possible it's due to a bug in the machine listing parser and you should report the issue along with a sample of the file listing (see the debugging example in the source).
+1. When you call `GetListing()`, FluentFTP first attempts to use **machine listings** (MLSD command) if they are supported by the server.
+These are most accurate and you can expect correct file size and modification date (UTC).
+You may also force this mode using `client.ListingParser = FtpParser.Machine`.
+You should also include the `FtpListOption.Modify` flag for the most accurate modification dates (down to the second).

+2. If machine listings are not supported we fallback to the appropriate **OS-specific parser** (LIST command), listed below:

+- **Unix** parser : Works for Pure-FTPd, ProFTPD, vsftpd, etc. If you encounter errors you can always try the alternate Unix parser `client.ListingParser = FtpParser.UnixAlt`.

+- **Windows** parser : Works for IIS, DOS, FileZilla, etc.

+- **VMS** parser : Works for Vax, VMS, OpenVMS, etc.

+- **Nonstop** parser : Works for Tandem, HP NonStop Guardian, etc.

+- **IBM** parser : Works for IBM OS/400, etc.

-4. **Name Listings :** Name Listings (NLST) are the next best thing when machine listings are not available however they are MUCH slower than either LIST or MLSD.
+3. And if none of these satisfy you, you can fallback to **Name Listings** (NLST command), which are MUCH slower than either LIST or MLSD.
 This is because NLST sends a list of objects in the directory and the server has to be queried for the rest of the information on file-by-file basis, such as the file size, the modification time and an attempt to determine if the object is a file or directory.
-Name listings can be forced using `FtpListOption` flags.
-The best way to handle falling back to NLST is to query the server features (FtpClient.Capabilities) for the FtpCapability.MLSD flag.
-If it's not there, then pass the necessary flags to GetListing() to force a name listing.
+Name listings can be forced using `FtpListOption.ForceList` flags.

 ## Client Certificates